Therapists for Career Fulfillment in India

 Can therapy help me deal with toxic work environments or difficult colleagues?

 Yes.
-In fact, therapy doesn’t just help you “cope;” it also helps you assess impact and reclaim agency.
+In fact, therapy doesn’t just help you “cope” temporarily but also helps you assess long-term impact and reclaim your autonomy.
+Career fulfilment therapists often work with clients who experience micromanagement, emotional manipulation, unfair hierarchies, or grave invalidation at work.